eurosys2024ladon/ladon/deployment/README.md

 ### Processing the results

-For each set of experiments, after it is completed, the result summary can be found under `deployment/deployment-data/cloud-xxxx/experiment-output/result-summary.csv` (replace with `remote-xxxx` for a remote deployment).<br/>
+For each set of experiments, after it is completed, the result summary can be found under `deployment/deployment-data/cloud-xxxx/experiment-output/result-summary.csv` (replace with `remote-xxxx` for a cloud deployment).<br/>
 For each individual experiment results are under `deployment/deployment-data/cloud-xxxx/experiment-output/yyyy`, where `yyyy` represents the experiment number.
 There are two types of calculate results.<br/>